 Do I need to up-pot the snapdragon seedlings?

-When the true leaves of the snapdragon appear, the plant will start growing fast.
-The root ball will eventually need more room to support the growing top in the container is too small.
-For this reason, the seedlings need to move up to a slightly bigger pot.
+When the true leaves of the snapdragon appear, the plant starts to grow fast.
+Eventually, the root ball will need more room to support the active growth; therefore, the seedlings need to move up to a slightly bigger pot.

-The plant is not ready just yet for the final growing space.
-Transplanting it and caring more for it is necessary until the weather settles.
+Since the plant is not ready for its final growing space, it is necessary to transplant it and care more for it until the weather settles.

 - Hold the seedling container upside down over the palm of your hand.
 Careful not to break the stem.